WayfaringBloke/dnd/writing/pub/Character_Creation.md

 ### Burned Hacker
 You have seen enough information to convince you that:
-- Everyone in Cloud City is dead, and has been for half a decade
+- Everyone in Cloud City is dead, and has been for half a decade.
-- Royal West covered up a massacre of mass protests in Xim in 045
+- Royal West covered up a massacre of mass protests in Xim in 045.
 - Douglas Sallow wrote maunscripts at the end of his life that are tyrades against his govt, and the 1st one is still out there somewhere.
-- Ingraham Reeves is gay
+- Ingraham Reeves is gay.

-### Discharged Corp Killer
+### Discharged Corp Killer (Ex-Military)
 - Dishonorably discharged from service in the Xin military (mountain faction to the north)
 - Defence & Security agent for a "union"
 - Former memeber of Reeve's army